thatapicompany/theauthapi-magiclink-retool-demo/README.md

     },
     // You can use the argument to get the data with the onSuccess function
     onSuccess: function (data) {
-      validationText.setValue("API KEY IS VALID"); //example of a valid response secureContent.setShowBody(true); //show the app
+      validationText.setValue("API KEY IS VALID"); // Example of a valid response secureContent.setShowBody(true); // Show the app
     },
     onFailure: function (err) {
-      validationText.setValue("API KEY IS NOT VALID"); //example of an error response secureContent.setShowBody(false); //hide the app from the user },
+      validationText.setValue("API KEY IS NOT VALID"); // Example of an error response secureContent.setShowBody(false); // Hide the app from the user },
   });
 })();